gschnellOnera/textIntegrityInspector/README.md

 ### Configuration

-By default, `textIntegrityInspector` looks for the configuration file `.textIntegrityInspector.yaml` in the current directory.
+By default, `textIntegrityInspector` looks for the configuration file `.textIntegrityInspector.[yaml|toml]` in the current directory.
 The file format is as follows.

 YAML format